vijay922/ReverseDNS/README.md

-# ReverseDNS
-Reverse DNS tool
+# Reverse DNS Tool Script

-Reverse DNS tool Script that takes a CIDR or a file with a list of CIDRs, performs reverse DNS with hakrevdns, dnsx, cero, and gdn, and then runs httprobe on the results
+# This script takes a CIDR or a file with a list of CIDRs,
+# performs reverse DNS using hakrevdns, dnsx, cero, gdn and then runs httprobe on the results.

-credits to original creator of the tool

-@hakluke @glebarez @kmskrishna @ipk1 Krishna Iyengar
+# Credits to the original creator: @projectdiscovery @hakluke @glebarez @kmskrishna @ipk1 Krishna Iyengar

-Usage: chmod +x install.sh
+# Usage: chmod +x install.sh

-bash install.sh
+# bash install.sh

-go build -o revdns main.go
+# go build -o ReverseDNS main.go

-chmod +x revdns
+# chmod +x ReverseDNS

-./revdns CIDR or CIDR list
+# ./ReverseDNS 104.85.4.91/24 or CIDR list